Thoovanathumbikal: Production

 The popular bar scene in the film was shot in Sharabi Bar of Casino Hotel, situated near the Shaktan Thampuran Private Bus Stand in Thrissur.
-Thoovanathumbikal was the first film to be shot there, the hotel and the bar has since appeared in many films.
+Thoovanathumbikal was the first film to be shot there, the hotel and the bar have since appeared in many films.
 It was extensively shot in and around Thrissur, some scenes were also shot in Ottappalam, Palakkad.
 The film was shot in places such as Sree Kerala Varma College and Vadakkunnathan Temple.

 Soundtrack

-The songs featured in the film was composed by Perumbavoor G. Raveendranath with lyrics by Sreekumaran Thampi.
-Initially, O. N. V. Kurup was the lyricist, who wrote the lyrics first as a poem and Raveendranath composed the tune based on it.
+The songs featured in the film were composed by Perumbavoor G. Raveendranath with lyrics by Sreekumaran Thampi.
+Initially, O. N. V. Kurup was the lyricist, who wrote the lyrics first as a poem, and Raveendranath composed the tune based on it.
 For the scenes of "Megham Poothu Thudangi", the lyrics he wrote began in the line "Ini Nin Manassinte Koodu Thurannathil Oru Minnaminniye Konduvakkam".
-However, Padmarajan felt that the song is not aligning to the scenes in the film, hence, it was decided that the tune should be set first and lyrics should be written based on it.
+However, Padmarajan felt that the song did not align with the scenes in the film, hence, it was decided that the tune should be set first and lyrics should be written based on it.
 Raveendranath composed ten tunes for both the songs.
 But Kurup was not willing to alter his poem for the tune.
-Hence, Thampi was called for writing the lyrics.
+Hence, Thampi was called to write the lyrics.
 He wrote "Megham Poothu Thudangi" in a single night by watching the scenes of the song.
 The songs were recorded at AVM Studios in Chennai.
 "Megham Poothu Thudangi" was recorded ten days after "Onnam Raagam Paadi".
 The background score for the movie was composed by Johnson.
-The evergreen "Clara - Jayakrishnan" background score is still one of the most loved and followed scores of all times.
+The evergreen "Clara - Jayakrishnan" background score is still one of the most loved and followed scores of all time.